siruguri/javascript_lessons/source/lessons/who_calls_the_callback.html.markdown

 <pre><code class=language-javascript>
 document.getElementById('submit-guess').addEventListener('click', check_inputbox)
 </code></pre>
 So now, we have to define `check_inputbox`.
-Remember though that functions need an input - so what inputs will `check_inputbox` be passed when the click triggers?
+But looking at the syntax of the above statement, we are faced with two questions:

+* Method calling syntax in JavaScript [requires that we end with a pair of parentheses](lessons/lesson_object_oriented.html), that are possibly delimiting a list of arguments.
+So why are the parentheses missing here?
+* Second, when the click triggers an event, who calls the function?

+The answer to the **second question** is easier - the function is defined by you, but is called by the browser's "JavaScript engine," which among other things keeps track of events and their callbacks for you.

+JavaScript calls this function _[asynchronously]_(glossary/asynchronous.html), meaning that the callback function is executed in parallel with other interactions.
+Usually callbacks run so fast, that you can't tell the difference between serial (synchronous) or parallel execution.

+When the engine summons the callback, it will also pass it some arguments.
+However, when you set the callback, you aren't actually calling the function itself - you are simply noting what its name is.
+That **answers the first question** - this is not a function call here, so you are not supposed to use the delimiting parentheses.

-The answer is that the function is passed the location of the click along with some other information - however, you can ignore these inputs when you define the function.
+The arguments that do get passed when the function is called will contain the location of the click, along with some other information - however, you can ignore these inputs when you define the function.

 Let's do this in the browser's Inspector.